-On April 6, 2020, the U.S. Environmental Protection Agency (EPA) published a notice in the Federal Register announcing the availability of its progress report in meeting its performance measures and goals for pesticide reregistration during fiscal year 2017 (2017 Report).
+On July 1, 2022, the U.S. Environmental Protection Agency (EPA) published a notice in the Federal Register announcing the availability of its progress report in meeting its performance measures and goals for pesticide reregistration during fiscal year (FY) 2019 (2019 Report).
+87 Fed.
+Reg.
+39517.
 Section 4(l) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) requires EPA to publish information about EPA’s annual achievements in this area.
-The 2017 Report discusses the completion of tolerance reassessment and describe the status of various regulatory activities associated with reregistration.
-The 2017 Report also provides the total number of products reregistered and products registered under the “fast-track” provisions of FIFRA.
+The 2019 Report discusses the completion of tolerance reassessment and describes the status of various regulatory activities associated with reregistration.
+The 2019 Report also provides the total number of products reregistered and products registered under the “fast-track” provisions of FIFRA.
 The report is available at EPA-HQ-OPP-2014-0125.
-Comments can be submitted on or before June 5, 2020.
+Comments can be submitted on or before August 30, 2022.

-EPA’s completed product registration actions totaled 255, short of EPA’s goal of 600 actions.
-The table below details the actions completed in FY 2017.
+EPA’s completed product reregistration actions totaled 161, short of EPA’s goal of 400 actions.
+The table below details the actions completed in FY 2019.

 |Product suspension actions||0|

-EPA also states that there were 4,370 products had product reregistration decisions pending at the end of FY 2017, compared to 4,621 products with product reregistration decisions pending at the end of FY 2016, and 5,133 products with product reregistration decisions pending at the end of FY 2015.
+EPA also states that 4,081 products had product reregistration decisions pending at the end of FY 2019, compared to 4,193 products with product reregistration decisions pending at the end of FY 2018, and 4,370 products with product reregistration decisions pending at the end of FY 2017.
 Regarding changes in the universe of products in product reregistration, EPA states: “an increase or decrease can be due to fluctuations in numbers of products associated with product-specific Data Call-Ins (PDCIs).”